Your guide to finding low GI foods to keep your blood sugar stable

 - They lead to more dramatic dips in blood glucose after the spike, potentially causing hunger, carbohydrate cravings, and weakness.

 A low-GI diet and meal plan can help you avoid the blood sugar roller coaster, but the GI is not on the nutrition label of most foods.
 Instead, you will probably to look at a list of the GI of foods.
-The following are several low-glycemic foods.
+According to the Linus Pauling Institute, following are several low-glycemic foods.

 Glycemic Index and DiabetesCan a low-GI diet lower blood sugar if you have prediabetes or diabetes?